chinamike65/hugo-tuolesi/content/book6/book6en.md

 Masters who do not have a lineage teach the "Heart Sutra" using their own wisdom.
 When a master who has a lineage teaches the Sutra, whatever the lineage Patriarch says, he does what he says, and he doesn't add his own understanding.

-I have worshipped seven masters, and these seven masters were all disciples of the same master.
+I have served and followed seven masters, and these seven masters were all disciples of the same master.

-In front of five of them, I received the lineage of "The Extensive Treatise on the Stages of the Path to Bodhi", because they are all disciples of the same master, and they talk about the same thing, and even the examples are the same. .
+In front of five of them, I received the lineage of "The Great Treatise on the Stages of the Path to Enlightenment".
+Because they are all disciples of the same master, and they talk about the same thing, even the examples are the same.

 3. Perfection of practice

 The third characteristic of Tibetan Buddhism is the perfection of practice.

-Southern Buddhism cultivates the precepts for liberation and the thirty-seven path.
+Southern Buddhism cultivates the precepts for self liberation and the thirty-seven qualities.

-Chinese Buddhism cultivates the precepts of separation and liberation, the precepts of Bodhisattva, compassion, bodhicitta, and six degrees of perfection.
+Chinese Buddhism cultivates the precepts of renunciation and liberation, the precepts of Bodhisattva, compassion, bodhicitta, and six degrees of perfection.

-Tibetan Buddhism practice is relatively complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Tantric practice of the four tantras, and the practice of the three vehicle precepts of Biejie, Bodhisattva and Tantric.
+Tibetan Buddhism practice is relatively complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Tantric practice of the four classes of tantra, and the practice of the three vehicle precepts of Renunciation, Bodhisattva and Tantric.

-4. the preservation is complete
+4. Preservation is complete

 The fourth characteristic of Tibetan Buddhism is complete preservation.